Paciente8159/uCNC-modules/tft_display/README.md

 }
 ```
 4. Select the appropriate driver for your display inside `driver.h` and configure it as needed.
+	Make sure that you only ever include one driver at a time.
 	You can also choose to enable a builtin display driver inside `lv_conf.h`, LVGL natively
 	supports ST7735, ST7789, ST7796 and ILI9341 driver chips:
 ```c